leriaetnasta/README/README.md

 ### I'm a Computer science engineering Student 💻☁️

-### I love to write code and silly jokes here's one for you
+### I love to code and a really silly joke here's one for you

 <img src="https://readme-jokes.vercel.app/api?hideBorder" alt="Jokes Card" />